smclelland/blender/Readme.md

 # Blender - asset manager

  Blender is an asset builder and asset pipeline for building modern web apps.

-## Why?

-Liked the concepts of Piler, liked aspects of the Rails Asset Pipeline, liked how Brunch & Yeomen have the concept of an "HTML5 app", which can be built.
+Linked the concepts of Piler, aspects of the Rails Asset Pipeline, and the build process of Brunch & Yeomen.

-Compiles my favorites from each.
+## Warning

+ This is very much a prototype!

 ## Features

-  - Client side modules w/ server side dependency
+  - Client side modules w/ server side dependency resolution

-  - Handlebars (precompiled) templates are treated as first class
+  - Handlebars (precompiled) templates are first class

   - Multiple sub-apps each with it's own dependency chain
-    - Name spacing
+    - Namespacing
     - Common and app specific vendor scripts.  i.e. Admin requires backbone.js but the main site does not

   - CDN support

-  - Automatic wrapping in requirejs, AMD compliant modules
+  - Automatic wrapping in Require.js, AMD
     - Optional wrapping of vendor provided

   - Production builds